Skip to content

 Best for: Practicing attacker techniques in a realistic environment.

-Hacking Challenges put learners in the role of the attacker, where they attempt to compromise a vulnerable website using skills they’ve learned.
+CTF Challenges put learners in the role of the attacker, where they attempt to compromise a vulnerable website using skills they’ve learned.

 The goal is typically to exfiltrate a “flag”, which confirms the learner successfully completed the challenge.
 Difficulty varies, with some challenges designed for more experienced learners.